4www/r4bsky/README.md

 Permissions & scopes
 - Some operations require extra scopes (e.g., create custom repo records, follow/unfollow, reading graph).
 - The app tries to request fine-grained scopes via `authorization_details`; if not supported, it falls back to default scope.
-- If reads or writes fail due to missing scope, you’ll see a clear message and a “Permissions” button.
+- If reads or writes fail due to missing scope, you’ll see a clear message and an “Open Settings” button.

 Troubleshooting
 - Login redirect mismatch on GitHub Pages: ensure your `public/client-metadata.json` includes both `https://user.github.io/r4bsky` and `https://user.github.io/r4bsky/` in `redirect_uris`.
 - DPoP nonce 401 seen in devtools: we avoid eager profile fetch on hydration; it’s harmless if seen intermittently.
-- Scope errors on Timeline/Followers: click “Permissions” and re-consent; if the server doesn’t support fine-grained scopes, it will fall back.
+- Scope errors on Timeline/Followers: open Settings and re-consent; if the server doesn’t support fine-grained scopes, it will fall back.

 License
 MIT